Clairton Man Pleads Guilty in Cocaine Trafficking Conspiracy

-Judge McVerry scheduled sentencing for November 26, 2010, at 9:30 a.m.
-The law provides for a total sentence of and not more than 30 years, a fine of $2,000,000, or both.
-Under the Federal Sentencing Guidelines, the actual sentence imposed is based upon the seriousness of the offense and the criminal history, if any, of the defendant.
+Judge Arthur J. Schwab scheduled sentencing for July 11, 2018 at 9:00 a.m.
+The law provides for a maximum sentence of 20 years in prison, a fine of not more than $250,000 or both.
+Under the Federal Sentencing Guidelines, the actual sentence imposed will depend upon the seriousness of the offense and the prior criminal history, if any, of the defendant.
+Lopresti remains on bond pending the sentencing hearing.